dagraham/plm-dgraham/README.md

 The current version of this program automates each of the steps in this process and allows some flexibility in scheduling dates, indicating a willingness to be a possible substitute, specifying the number of players per court (doubles or singles), and so forth.
 A further change is that all information relevant to a project is now stored in a single, project file in *yaml* format with players's responses listing the dates that the player *can* play rather than the dates the player *cannot* play.
 A final change is that *plm* is now publically available both from *PyPi*, [plm-dgraham](https://pypi.org/project/plm-dgraham/), and from *GitHub*, [dagraham/plm-dgraham](https://github.com/dagraham/plm-dgraham).

-### Requirements
+## Requirements

-This program requires `python3` which must be installed on your system.
+This program requires `python3`.
 To check for this requirement, open a terminal window and execute:

 		~ % which python3

-If python3 is installed the response should be something like
+If *python3* is installed the response should be something like

 		/Library/Frameworks/Python.framework/Versions/3.10/bin/python3